 Paudie O’Sullivan (Coill Dubh) – Part of the Coill Dubh management team for all three of their wins, in 1998, 2010 and 2011.

-Stephen Doyle (Eleson Utd) – Scorer of two late goals in the most dramatic final as snatched the 2014 final away from Liffey Celtic in the most dramatic of fashions.
+Stephen Doyle (Eleson Utd) – Scorer of two late goals in the most dramatic final as Eleson Utd snatched the 2014 final away from Liffey Celtic in the most amazing fashion.

 Lesley Kelly (Coill Dubh, Bridgewood Celtic) – A winner with Coill Dubh in 1998, it’s two goals in the 2008 final for Bridgewood Celtic, and especially his brilliant extra time winner, that earn him a place here.

-Liam Carthy (Robertstown) – In the very first final, the future referee became the first man to score in a Lumsden Cup Final and also the first man to be sent off.
+Liam Carthy (Robertstown) – In the very first final, the future referee became the first man to score in a Lumsden Cup Final, and later in the game also became the first man to be sent off in a final.

 Liam Murphy (Castle Villa) – Managed Castle Villa to their final wins in 2009 and 2012.